Neighbour Sum Patterns : Chessboards to Toroidal Worlds: Higher Dimensions and other generalizations.

-We conclude our paper with a small remark on extending the neighbour-sum property to custom graphs.
+While these sequences show some patterns, it is hard to find one for general $d$.
+The articles \cite{roots, rational} provide some techniques and upper bounds of the order of the roots of unity appearing in the eigenvalue equation.
+Thus, one can try to use the bounds to calculate the possible solution in finite cases with the help of a computer and find generalized results.

 In our paper, we defined a transformation whose kernel contains the relevant solutions.
-The key step was to decompose the graph (subset of $\mathbb{Z}^2$) into Cartesian products of line-graphs (or cycle graphs), which translates neatly over to the adjacency matrix representations through Kronecker prodcuts and sums.
-Similar decompositions for custom graphs can help in reducing the difficulty of the problem and introduce several interesting ideas.
+The key step was to decompose the graph (subset of $\mathbb{Z}^2$) into Cartesian products of line-graphs (or cycle graphs), which translates neatly over to the adjacency matrix representations through Kronecker products and sums.
+Similar decompositions for connected graphs can help in reducing the difficulty of the problem and introduce several interesting ideas.
 One might need a thorough understanding of spectral graph theory and linear algebra to tackle such general problems.

+For the sake of completion, we conclude this section by posing a generalized neighbor sum problem on connected graphs.\footnote{It is enough to study it for connected graphs since a disconnected graph satisfies this property if and only if all its connected components do.} \begin{q} For a connected graph $\mathcal G=(\mathcal V,\mathcal E)$ and for some abelian group $G$, call a function $f : \mathcal V \to G$ to satisfy the neighbor sum property if